 Finally it is worth reflecting that no one single intervention will meet the coaching challenge that many organisations face.
 It is unlikely, for example, that simply addressing coaching skills will create a sustainable coaching culture.
 A more strategic approach is required, using a combination of tactics to ensure coaching becomes ingrained in the organisation, and is successful in delivering the desired benefits.
 This means senior management, human resources and line managers working together to tackle any obstacles to coaching.
-That may mean taking on taboos, whether that is the performance management culture and processes, organisational beliefs about the use of time, or encouragement of the "heroic leader," as well as implementing more practical things like integrating coaching into the leadership framework and highlighting examples of where and how it has been successful.
+That may mean taking on taboos, whether that is the performance management of the "heroic leader," as well as implementing more practical things like integrating coaching into the leadership framework and highlighting examples of where and how it has been successful.